freedomtowin/kernelml/README.md

 KernelML is brute force optimizer that can be used to train machine learning models.
 The package uses a combination of a neuroevolution algorithms, heuristics, and monte carlo simulations to optimize a parameter vector with a user-defined loss function.

 Parallelization is important for simulation based optimizers.
 KernelML supports Numba compiled functions for parallelization across CPUs and GPU acceleration.

+The following script have not been updated for KernelML 3.1:
+1. kernelml-autoencoder-example.ipynb
+2. kernelml-time-series-example.py

 ## Table of contents
 1. [Installation](#installation)